junxit/us-congress-bills-111/bill.md

 ## § 4.
 Purpose

-The Commission shall review and evaluate United States illicit drug supply policy, with particular emphasis on international drug policies and programs directed toward the countries of the Western Hemisphere and demand reduction policies and programs.
+The Commission shall review and evaluate United States policy regarding illicit drug supply reduction and interdiction, with particular emphasis on international drug policies and programs directed toward the countries of the Western Hemisphere, along with foreign and domestic demand reduction policies and programs.
 The Commission shall identify policy and program options to improve existing international and domestic counternarcotics policy.

 ## § 5.
 Duties of the commission

-- **(a)** *Review of illicit drug supply reduction and demand reduction policies* The Commission shall conduct a comprehensive review of United States illicit drug supply reduction and demand reduction policies and shall, at a minimum, address the following topics:
+- **(a)** *Review of illicit drug supply reduction and demand reduction policies* The Commission shall conduct a comprehensive review of United States policy regarding illicit drug supply reduction, interdiction, and demand reduction policies and shall, at a minimum, address the following topics:
-  - **(1)** An assessment of the effectiveness of United States international illicit drug control policies in the Western Hemisphere, including interdiction, crop eradication, and alternative development.
+  - **(1)** An assessment of United States international illicit drug control policies in the Western Hemisphere.
+  - **(2)** An assessment of drug interdiction efforts, crop eradication programs, and the promotion of economic development alternatives to illicit drugs.
-  - **(2)** The impact of Plan Colombia and the Merida Initiative in curbing drug trafficking and drug-related violence in the Andean region, Mexico, Central America, Haiti, and the Dominican Republic.
+  - **(3)** The impact of the Andean Counterdrug Initiative (ACI), the Merida Initiative, the Caribbean Basin Security Initiative, and other programs in curbing drug production, drug trafficking, and drug-related violence in the Western Hemisphere.
-  - **(3)** An assessment of how to better use available technology to target major drug cartels.
+  - **(4)** An assessment of how to better deploy and employ available technology to target major drug cartels.
+  - **(5)** An assessment of efforts to curb the trafficking of chemical precursors for illicit drugs.
-  - **(4)** The impact of the United States drug certification process in achieving positive results with respect to reducing drug production, cultivation, and trafficking.
+  - **(6)** An assessment of how the United States drug certification process serves United States interests with respect to United States international illicit drug control policies.
-  - **(5)** An assessment of the nature and extent of the United States demand for illicit drugs.
+  - **(7)** An assessment of the nature and extent of the United States population’s demand for illicit drugs.
-  - **(6)** An assessment of United States drug prevention and treatment programs, including drug courts and programs aimed at preventing recidivism.
+  - **(8)** An assessment of United States drug prevention and treatment programs, including anti-drug coalitions, drug courts, and programs aimed at preventing recidivism.
-  - **(7)** An assessment of the extent to which the consumption of illicit drugs in the United States is driven by individuals addicted to or abusive of illicit drugs, and the most effective experiences in the United States and throughout the world in treating those addicts.
+  - **(9)** An assessment of the extent to which the consumption of illicit drugs in the United States is driven by individuals addicted to or abusive of illicit drugs, and the most effective experiences in the United States and throughout the world in treating those individuals and reducing the damage to themselves and to society.
-  - **(8)** Recommendations on how best to improve United States illicit drug supply and demand reduction policies.
+  - **(10)** Recommendations on how best to improve United States policies aimed at reducing the supply of and demand for illicit drugs.
+  - **(11)** Assessing the value of supporting relevant government entities and nongovernmental institutions in other countries of the Western Hemisphere in promoting the reduction of supply of and demand for illicit drugs.
+  - **(12)** An assessment of whether the proper indicators of success are being used in United States illicit drug control policy.
-- **(b)** *Coordination with governments, international organizations, and nongovernmental organizations (NGOs) in the Western Hemisphere* The Commission shall consult with—
+- **(b)** *Coordination with governments, international organizations, and nongovernmental organizations (NGOs) in the Western Hemisphere* In conducting the review required under subsection (a), the Commission shall consult with—
-  - **(1)** government and nongovernmental leaders, as well as leaders from international organizations, from throughout Latin America and the Caribbean; and
+  - **(1)** government, academic, and nongovernmental leaders, as well as leaders from international organizations, from throughout the United States, Latin America, and the Caribbean; and
   - **(2)** the Inter-American Drug Abuse Control Commission (CICAD) to examine what changes would increase its effectiveness.
 - **(c)** *Report*
-  - **(1)** *In general* Not later than 12 months after the first meeting of the Commission, the Commission shall submit to Congress, the Secretary of State, and the Director of the Office of National Drug Control Policy (ONDCP) a report that contains a detailed statement of the recommendations, findings, and conclusions of the Commission, including summaries of the input and recommendations of the leaders and organizations with which is consulted under subsection (b).
+  - **(1)** *In general* Not later than 12 months after the first meeting of the Commission, the Commission shall submit to the Committee on Foreign Affairs of the House of Representatives and the Committee on Foreign Relations of the Senate, the Committee on the Judiciary of the House of Representatives and the Committee on the Judiciary of the Senate, the Committee on Energy and Commerce of the House of Representatives and the Committee on Health, Education, Labor and Pensions of the Senate, the Committee on Armed Services of the House of Representatives and the Committee on Armed Services of the Senate, the Secretary of State, the Secretary of Defense, the Secretary of Health and Human Services, the Attorney General, and the Director of the Office of National Drug Control Policy (ONDCP) a report that contains a detailed statement of the recommendations, findings, and conclusions of the Commission, including summaries of the input and recommendations of the leaders and organizations with which is consulted under subsection (b).
   - **(2)** *Public availability* The report required under this subsection shall be made available to the public.

 ## § 6.
 Membership